agustinchiarotto/PodvisoryBackenChallenge/README.md

 ---

 **Objective**
 The objective of this code is to respond to the functionality presented in the Podvisory backend challenge.
-It has two endpoints detailed in the api.html file and in testing section from this file.
+It has two endpoints detailed in the api.html file (you can open it in any browser) and in testing section from this file.

 ---